What Makes Fishing Rainy Lake Special?

 The population of these species remains high, as the lake has not experienced problematic overfishing.
 Many visitors reach their limits quickly, especially with the help of our experienced fishing guides, who know exactly where to go on the lake to find schools of fish.
 A Rainy Lake fishing trip can be an unforgettable experience, and our team is here to help you get the most out of yours.

 If you’re looking for Rainy Lake fishing information that will help you reel in more keepers than you can count, the time of year is an important consideration.
-The fish at Rainy Lake behave differently depending on the season, so learn how to find them before your next visit:
+The fish at Rainy Lake behave differently depending on the season, so learn how to find them before your next International Falls fishing trip.

-When the weather warms up, Rainy Lake fish will stay in shallow bays, taking advantage of the fresh cabbage weed beds.
+If you’re taking your International Falls-area fishing trip while the weather warms up, you’ll find that Rainy Lake fish will stay in shallow bays, taking advantage of the fresh cabbage weed beds.
 These areas are loaded with perch minnows and crayfish, which smallmouth bass and northern pike love to gobble up.
 Walleyes have an appetite for small perch, so many will move to main lake structures on reefs, islands and shoreline break lines.
-Head to the lake’s drop-offs, rocky reefs and mud flats to take advantage of this migration.
+Head to the lake’s drop-offs, rocky reefs and mudflats to take advantage of this migration.
 If you’re set on fishing close to shore during this time of year, make sure you are fishing weed edges or in the weeds where the wind is blowing in.
 For bait, start the season fishing with minnows and transition to leeches or crawlers from mid-June to September.

 As cooler weather arrives, the action picks up once more at Rainy Lake.
 Fish tend to gather in schools during the fall, and their appetites pick up before the ice arrives.
 You will find fish on shoreline break lines, so concentrate your efforts in these areas.
-To get the most out of fall walleye fishing, go with brightly colored jigs tipped with minnows.
+To get the most out of fall walleye fishing in Rainy Lake, go with brightly colored jigs tipped with minnows.
 Targeting bass?
 Colorful lures are sure to do the trick.

 Rainy Lake is no slouch when it comes to quality ice fishing.
 Although you won’t be able to rent a houseboat to navigate these waters during winter, you can still reel in loads of fish from the comfort of a warm icehouse.
 You will find a plethora of walleye and northern pike in 3-10 foot deep weedy areas.
 As winter continues, most fish move to slightly deeper waters near reefs, narrows and mudflats.

-As for tactics, anglers commonly use the following approaches to find success on the water:
+As for tactics, anglers commonly use the following approaches to find success on the water during their MN fishing trip:

 - Casting inline spinners, stick baits reeled in with an erratic jerk and pause retrieve on windblown shores and points